 DPHD is surrounded by a constellation of Registered Neighborhood Organizations (RNOs) that have similar concerns about influences on our neighborhoods.
 Below you will find links to the websites of our nearest neighbors as well as several organizations that have a broader reach within the City of Denver.

 Capital Hill United Neighborhoods (CHUN)

-DPHD is part of CHUN’s Neighborhood 9 which is bounded by Eighth Avenue to the north, First Avenue to the south and stretches between the Emerson/Ogden alley on the west and Josephine Street on the east.
+DPHD is part of CHUN’s Neighborhood 9 which is bounded by Eighth Avenue to the north, First Avenue to the south and stretches between the Emerson/Ogden alley on the west to Josephine Street on the east.
 Neighborhood 9 is represented on CHUN’s Board of Delegates by Michelle Steed and Kathleen Reilly.
 If you wish to contact your Neighborhood Delegates to discuss a community issue please contact the CHUN office at 303-830-1651.

 CHUN Neighborhood listing